¡Hablamos Español!

 When a loved one’s death results from another party’s negligence or wrongful act, surviving family members may have the right to file a wrongful death claim.
 However, Utah law imposes strict deadlines, known as the statute of limitations, that determine how long families have to pursue legal action.

 Failing to file within these timeframes may result in losing the right to seek compensation.
-Contacting a Utah wrongful death lawyer as soon as possible ensures your case is filed on time.
+Contacting a Utah wrongful death attorney as soon as possible ensures your case is filed on time.

 Time Limit for Filing a Wrongful Death Lawsuit